 Schueberfouer – the city's famous fair explained

 The last weeks of August usually signify the start of three weeks of adrenalin-filled fun and over indulgence with fried food, also known as the Schueberfouer.
 Attended by some 2 million people from the greater region, it’s filled with fun fair stands, carousels, roller-coasters, fried fish and gromperekichelcher.
-This year’s fair was due to be held from 21 August to 9 September, but the main event has been cancelled.
-Fear not, there are plenty of ways you can still celebrate it and have some fun.

 The history of the fair